The Value of Philosophy

 The numerous subdisciplines in philosophy allow students to dive into more specific subject matter and learn how to understand & fairly consider the views of others, helping them to work across differences and engage with people of all backgrounds & experiences.

-Students who focus their coursework on philosophical subject matter develop excellent written & verbal communication, as well as reading and public speaking skills.
+Students who focus their coursework on philosophical subject matter develop marketable skills such as: excellent written & verbal communication, as well as reading and public speaking skills.

 Students can use the skills developed through philosophic contemplation to excel in any career, adapt to a changing world, and find fulfillment in areas of their personal lives.